andrewharabor/multivariate-polynomial-regression-model/README.md

 With the data preprocessing out of the way, we can move on to the core of the regression algorithm.

 Just like with the data normalization function and other aspects of ML, there are a wide variety of cost functions to choose from, each with their own benefits.
-For the sake of simplicity however, I chose the mean squared error cost function.
+For the sake of simplicity however, I chose the mean squared error (MSE) cost function.
 It also has the very useful property that for regression problems, it is always convex, which means there is only one minima for gradient descent to converge to.

 For the MSE cost function, we define the loss function as the error between predicted and expected values for a single example.
 Its formula is given by